mufeedali/bucket-manager/web/README.md

 # Bucket Manager Web UI

-The web UI for Bucket Manager, providing a modern graphical interface to manage Podman Compose stacks.
+The web UI for Bucket Manager, providing a modern graphical interface to manage compose stacks.
 This React-based application is embedded into the Go binary at build time to create a single, self-contained executable that includes the entire web interface.

 ## Technology Stack